Research and Theory

 - One possibility is to use the surplus heat from the snow production to heat adjacent buildings, swimming pools, etc. Contrary, it is also possible to use surplus heat from industrial processes or district heating during temperate months of the year for snow production.
 Such an integrated system also includes storage and reuse of snow.

-- In a combined system for snow production and utilization of surplus heat, the produced snow becomes a by-products with minimal use of extra energy.
+- In a combined system for snow production and utilization of surplus heat, the produced snow becomes a by-product with minimal use of extra energy.
 This enables cost efficient snow production in centrally located areas.
 An illustration of an integrated system with temperature indepedent snow production, storage and reuse of snow, and utilization and delivery of surplus heat is shown below: